for using T-Hooks -- Read Everything!!

 Look under the side of vehicle at each jack point trim panel cover and find the vehicle lifting pad.
-If the pad is still there (they often fall out over time), remove it by prying it off with a screwdriver*.
+Remove the pad by prying it off with a screwdriver*.
 Above these pads are slots (holes) in the chassis--the "T-hook" fittings.
 Place the pads in the trunk and reinstall after you're finished towing, if you like. (*On some cars, such as Z3 Coupes, the pads are held in place by two Phillips screws.)

 >> If you are securing the car to the trailer by tiedowns or ratchet straps at all four corners, follow steps A1, A2, and A3.
 (This is the preferred method.)

 A1 - Insert a T-hook into one of the front fittings.